0Chris-M/Scripts/README.md

 # Main Folder

-- PowerShell -> ps1 scripts used ofr Incident Response and alert triage
+- PowerShell -> ps1 scripts used for Investigations and Incident Response.